CursedSliver/Crumbs-engine/README.md

 | `initialAlpha`  | number/null | null | Starting opacity for the fade.
 If null, uses the object's base opacity.                          |
 | `finalAlpha`    | number/null | null | Ending opacity for the fade.
 If null, defaults to 0 (fully transparent).                         |
 | `enabled`       | boolean  | true    | Whether the linear fade effect is active.                                                        |

 ---

-## Children

-- Child objects can be created upon initialization or for existing objects via `Crumbs.object.prototype.spawnChild`.
-- Children inherit the coordinate plane and rotation of their parent, and also scales with them.
-You can nest children in children to create more complex effects.

----

-## Canvas Scopes & Custom Canvases

-Available canvas scopes in `Crumbs.scopedCanvas`:

-- **left**: The leftmost section of the game, containing the big cookie.
-- **middle**: The rows of building displays, containing the minigames.
-- **right**: The store.
-- **background**: The background of the entire game.
-- **foreground**: A canvas overlayed on top of the entire game.

-You can create a new canvas by doing `new Crumbs.canvas(parentEle, key, id, css)`.
-- `parentEle`: parent element to attach the canvas to.
-The canvas will assume 100% of the parent's width and height.
-- `key`: its key in `Crumbs.scopedCanvas`.
-- `id`: id of the canvas itself (not the canvas container)
-- `css`: optional CSS

----

-## Custom anchors

-You can create your own anchors by assigning something to a new instance of Crumbs.anchor.
-It takes two parameters:
-- x: the amount of distance to the right compared to the width of the object of the anchor, starting from top left
-- y: the amount of distance downward compared to the height of the object of the anchor, starting from top left
-- For example, Crumbs.defaultAnchors.center has x and y set to 0.5 each.
-- Note that you can set them to any value you like, including numbers bigger than 1 and smaller than 0.

----